 How Is Infant Attachment Similar To Romantic Adult Attachment?

 In 1987, Hazan and Shaver did a study to compare romantic attachment with infant attachment.
-What they found was that, in many ways, the attachment is attachment, no matter how old you are.
+They found that, in many ways, attachment is attachment, no matter how old you are.
 In fact, the similarities between infant and adult romantic attachment are astounding.
 If you recognize the following signs of attachment within your romantic relationship, you aren't alone.